 There’s a lot of fear right now about walking a puppy or young dog too far and potentially damaging the pup’s developing joints.
 While it’s good to be cautious, this is too often taken to the extreme.

-Before you read on, you should know that I have been a professional dog runner since 2008 and I train for half marathons.
+Before you read on, you should know that I have been a professional dog runner since 2008 and I train for marathons.
 My general approach to dog training is a tired dog is a good dog.

 I lean towards exercising all dogs (including puppies and seniors) as much as I can within reason.
 I tend to exercise dogs in general more than the average person would be comfortable doing.